MicrosoftDocs/microsoft-365-docs-pr.ar-SA/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 اسم Intune: `Executables that don't meet a prevalence, age, or trusted list criteria`

-اسم مدير التكوين: `Block executable files from running unless they meet a prevalence, age, or trusted list criteria`
+Configuration Manager الاسم:`Block executable files from running unless they meet a prevalence, age, or trusted list criteria`

 GUID: `01443614-cd74-433a-b99e-2ecdc07bfc25`